The 2020 New Hope Film Festival will take place from July 17-26, 2020.

 The primary objective of the script competition is to advance the careers of competition finalists.

 Every work submitted is read with a keen perspective on quality and artistic expression.
 Artistic standards are extremely high, but neither intended budget nor prior notoriety is a determining factor—the art must shine through.
 This approach brings significant prestige, satisfaction and credibility to writers whose works are accepted as finalists.
-With a strong publicity and marketing program that includes an annual awards announcement in Variety as well as press coverage in mainstream outlets such as NBC, ABC, The Huffington Post and more, this cutting-edge and growing Festival is a powerful bridge between indie obscurity and the mainstream.
+With a strong publicity and marketing program that includes an annual awards announcement in Variety as well as press coverage in mainstream outlets such as NBC, ABC, The Huffington Post and more, this cutting-edge and growing Festival is a bridge between indie obscurity and the mainstream.

 Script finalists and filmmakers are equal peers during the annual event, making this competition a golden opportunity to meet and gain advice from producers, directors and other industry professionals.
 Script finalists are offered two (2) all-Festival passes and share the awards ceremony with filmmakers.
+Submission fees are non-refundable for any scripts not accepted.
+Scripts accepted are also subject to the no refund policy except in the highly unlikely event that no Program Guide listing for the script is offered.

 The Festival's organizers avoid the sweepstakes model of many other competitions.
 Instead of offering prize money and trips, the Festival focuses on assisting the immediate and long-term careers of its finalists.